FCTweedie/omeka/What is Omeka.md

 These are only two suggestions and, as you can see, there are a lot of possibilities and no single right anwser!

 # Organising your data

+As you've seen from the exercise, there are a lot of possible ways to structure your collection.
+The way in which you organise it will be influenced by the questions you want to ask.
+We're spending a bit of time on this before we get into Omeka itself because it's important.
+Getting into a project and finding that your data is structured incorrectly is really frustrating.

+## Metadata

+Metadata can be described as 'data about data'.
+For instance, it's all the information about a book that goes into a lbrary record, such as the author's name and the date and place of publication, that will help you to identify it.
+Omeka uses **Dublin Core Metadata**, which means that it uses a particular set of agreed terms to describe items in a collection.
+Using standardised metadata is useful as it will make it easier to cross-reference your collection with other collections or migrate your collection to a different platform.

+There are 15 fields in Dublin Core Metadata.
+They are:
+* Title
+* Date
+* Subject
+* Description
+* Creator
+* Source
+* Publisher
+* Contributor
+* Rights
+* Relation
+* Language
+* Type
+* Format
+* Identifier
+* Coverage

+There's an explanation of the information each of these fields is intended to contain on the [Dublin Core](http://dublincore.org/documents/dces) website.
+You might not find all of them useful, depending on your collection.
+Types have additional metadata - for instance *Person* has fields for dates of birth and death and occupation.

+## Exercise
+Using the sticky notes provided, brainstorm the items that you think you'll put into your collection.
+Once you've got at least 12, start to arrange them into groups according to whether they are going to be an item, a collection or a tag just like you did in the first exercise.
+Plan the metadata you're going to need as well.
+How can you use each field to make sure that you get as much useful information as possible attached to each item and *this is really important* how the metadata will help you to draw links within your collection.

+**Note** Omeka will let you create multiple entries in each metadata field.
+This means that you could have two dates for an artefact - when it was created and when it was excavated.
+Just be sure that you're consistent about which dates you use and how you order them.